-“Bodies in Time: A Sociosemiotics of Funerary Monuments and Sculpture” (1994 – my Ph.D. thesis) is a historical study of the semiotic modalities of funerary monuments and architecture – and proposes several interpretive approaches to understanding these wonderful artefacts.
-During the process of research I visited many of the great cemeteries of Western Europe – and here is the visual record of several of the monuments I discuss.
-One day I’ll get around to putting the text up as well.
+“Bodies in Time: A Sociosemiotics of Funerary Monuments and Sculpture” (1994) – was my first Ph.D. (with Professor Michael O’Toole, Murdoch University).
+The research undertook a historical study of the semiotic modalities of funerary monuments and architecture – and proposed several interpretive approaches to understanding these wonderful artefacts.
+During the process I visited many of the great cemeteries of Western Europe – a few images are shown here.

 For a more detailed overview and excerpts, read on.